Lokesh-bitshyd22/Lokesh-bitshyd22.github.io/about.md

 <div class="about-body">
   <p>
     I'm a final-year undergraduate pursuing a dual degree.
-    My interests sit at the intersection of mathematics and theoretical computer science — specifically algebraic complexity, proof complexity.
-I'm headed to The Institute of Mathematical Sciences (IMSc), Chennai as a Visiting Student for a year-long thesis on algebraic methods in computational complexity.
+    My interests sit at the intersection of mathematics and theoretical computer science.
   </p>
   <p>
    <!-- Outside academics, -->